modulus100/Transact-SQL-demo/README.md

 ### Instructions

-Open SQL Server Management Studio
+Open SQL Server Management Studio at first and execute scripts in a following order:

-- Extract downloaded files:
+- GuitarShopInit.sql -> Creates the databse with table and fills it.

-- Open Terminal (Linux/Mac OS) or PowerShell (Windows) in a folder where python files are located:
+- Demo_Search.sql    -> Executes User Defined Procedure

 - Run python script by using a command line in Terminal or PowerShell: